SagaeHaruki/3D-GameScripts/README.md

 - No Changes

 > NPC Script (New):
-- UNDER DEVELOPMENT
-- No Codes Yet
+- No Changes

 > Player Interaction Script (New):
-- UNDER DEVELOPMENT
+- No Changes
-- Allows for npc interaction within a range